JenanBayati-QM/JenanBayati-QM.github.io/another-page-9.md

 ## Day 44 (28.09.2023)

-<b>Today</b> I worked all day on the blog as it is my last week so I made sure that:
+<b>Today</b> is my last day so, I worked all day on the blog.

 * Everything is listed
 * Layout is fine
 * Pictures are working
-* First letter of days are bold etc.
+* First letter of days are bold etc
+* Dates are right

 Also, I added this week's hours to the internship platform and made sure that I had listed all the days and hours right.

-***

-# Week 10

-Today is my last day...
+<b>Overall, it has been an amazing two months where I have learned a lot of new things and challanged myself.
+I am gratefull to have worked in QM and will look forward what future holds.</b>

+<b>- Jenan Bayati</b>

 ## [Back](./)